Yoast-dist/wordpress-seo/readme.txt

 * Fixes a bug where a PHP notice in the settings would influence the styling of some of our inputs.
 * Fixes a bug where the inserted variables in the search appearance would not show correctly when using Elementor.
 * Fixes a bug where there would be a fatal error when deleting post meta in PHP 8.1 and higher.
 Props to @izzygld.
+* Fixes a security issue where URLs were not correctly escaped in the Yoast admin bar menu.

 #### Other